 View the report Survey of North Coast PNF Wood Processors (PDF, 1259.48 KB)

-This website contains reports and maps that were prepared by authors unrelated to the NSW Department of Industry ("the department") for information purposes only.
+This website contains reports and maps that were prepared by authors unrelated to the NSW Department of Primary Industries ("the department") for information purposes only.
 They do not express the views of the department and have not been verified by the department.

 The reports and maps should not be relied upon as professional advice.
 Readers are responsible for making their own assessment of the reports and maps.